Normandabald/obsidisearch/README.md

 To use the app, follow these steps:

 1. Create a virtual environment by running `python -m pipenv obsidisearch`.
-2. Activate the virtual environment by running `pipenv shell`.
+2. Activate the virtual environment by running `python -m pipenv shell`.
 3. Start the app by running `python obsidisearch.py`.
 4. Enter a question when prompted.
 5. The app will provide an answer based on the information in the notebook.